 This is the best Irish stew recipe for a deeply flavoured classic Irish stew with a rich gravy thanks to an easy roux – and half a bottle of Shiraz.
 Dishes don’t get more Irish than this traditional Irish stew, considered by many to be Ireland’s national dish, making it the perfect dish to cook for St Patrick’s Day.

-But before I tell you all about this classic Irish stew recipe, I have a favour to ask.
+But before I tell you more about this classic Irish stew recipe, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other content on the site, please consider supporting Grantourismo.
 You could buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing or contribute to our epic original Cambodian cuisine history and cookbook on Patreon.

 Another option is to use our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
 Or purchase something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
 We may earn a small commission but you won’t pay extra.